munirmah/Resume-Generator/README.md

 ### Prerequisites
 - **Go**: Ensure you have Go installed on your machine.
 You can download it [here](https://golang.org).
-- **LaTeX**: Install a LaTeX distribution on your machine such as [TeX Live](https://www.tug.org/texlive/).
+- **LaTeX**: Install a LaTeX distribution on your machine, such as [TeX Live](https://www.tug.org/texlive/).
+PDFs are generated using `pdflatex` under the hood.
-- **Obsidian**: If you plan to use the Obsidian integration, ensure you have Obsidian installed on your machine.
+- **Obsidian**: If you plan to use the Obsidian integration, ensure you have Obsidian, along with the kanban plugin installed on your machine.
 You can download it [here](https://obsidian.md).

 ### Installation
 1. Clone the repository: